Ataimo007/tyk-crd-migration/README.md

 Below are the available flags

-  -s : SOURCE_KUBECONFIG ...........
-The Name of the KubeConfig for the Source Kubernetes Cluster.
+  -s : SOURCE_KUBECONFIG: The Name of the KubeConfig for the Source Kubernetes Cluster.
 If not specified, defaults to the Current KubeConfig Context